apache/arrow/docs/source/format/Columnar.rst

 will have the following layout: ::

     * Length: 6, Null count: 0
-    * Null bitmap buffer: Not required
+    * Validity bitmap buffer: Not required

     * Types buffer: